saadejazz/mlp_simple/README.md

 ## 2. Classification Test

 Generated data is augmented and trained on the structure defined in the task.
 The result and decision boundaries are then plotted.
+The parameter for leaky Relu is set to 0.01, and the loss function used is ```binary cross entropy```.
 The main code is as follows:

 ```python
 X, Y = gen_train_data()